-Cataract Treatment and Surgery in Paradise and Chico, CA
+Cataract Treatment and Surgery in Chico, CA

 If you have cloudy vision or glare that affects your driving, reading, or everyday activities, you may be suffering from cataracts.
 Here at Reeve-Woods Eye Center Drs.
-Robert Reeve, David Woods, and Robert Carter are highly regarded ophthalmologists in Paradise and Chico.
+Robert Reeve, David Woods, and Robert Carter are highly regarded ophthalmologists in Chico.
 Our eye doctors provide comprehensive cataract care including treatment and surgery.
 Learn more about how we treat cataracts, as well as what to expect if you need cataract surgery including lens implants.

 Diagnosing Cataracts for Treatment

 The first step to treating cataracts is diagnosing your eye condition.
-Our eye doctors in Paradise and Chico use advanced technology to conduct eye and vision exams.
+Our eye doctors in Chico use advanced technology to conduct eye and vision exams.
 During an eye exam your eye doctor will evaluate your vision and eye health, along with your medical history, to determine whether you have cataracts.

 Vision testing and eye function testing can help your ophthalmologist identify the degree of severity of your cataract.
 This is important for treating your cataracts successfully.
 We also take into account your current vision correction needs, as these may change if you treat your cataracts with lens implants.

-For cataract treatments in Paradise and Chico the primary goal is to remove the cloudy lens that is causing vision issues.
+For cataract treatments in Chico the primary goal is to remove the cloudy lens that is causing vision issues.
 The clouded lens cannot be treated, but it can be replaced effectively using a lens implant.
 We offer several cataract surgery options including ReSTOR Lens implants and Rezoom implants.
 ReStore and Rezoom lens implants are multifocal, and they increase your vision.

 You may be able to retire your eyeglasses after getting these contact lens implants as they can provide you with corrected vision.
 As a result, you will need to undergo an eye exam after your contact lens implant surgery.
 This will provide you with an updated prescription for your new vision.